 Frontal fibrosing alopecia (FFA) is a type of scarring alopecia that affects the temples.
 The most common symptoms include frontal balding and a receding hairline, so it can be confused with pattern baldness, particularly in men.

 FFA is most common in postmenopausal women.
 So it could be the cause of receding hairlines in women who don’t typically wear their hair in tight styles .
 Eyebrow hair loss is also a key indicator of FFA.

 Additionally, the hair at your temples is also generally much less dense than the hair elsewhere on your scalp .
 So when hair loss occurs, it’s much more noticeable.

-Even if you have a maturing hairline, rather than a condition like traction alopecia or FFA, hair loss is often more visible at the temples than on the rest of your head.
+Even if you have a maturing hairline, rather than a condition like traction alopecia or FFA, hair loss and hair thinning is often more visible at the temples than on the rest of your head.

-Unfortunately, because your hair is thinner at the temples, it’s also tricky to hide hair loss here.
-But there are some things you can do to mask it.
+Unfortunately, because your hair is naturally thinner at the temples, it’s also tricky to hide hair loss here.
+However, there are some things you can do to mask it.

 In the early stages of a receding hairline, you can usually find a style that hides it.

-For men, grow the top of your hair long and style it forward over your forehead to disguise your thinning temples.
+For men, grow the top of your hair long and style it forward over your forehead to disguise thinning hair at the temples.

-For women, try wearing your hair down or naturally to cover patchiness or thinning.
-This also gives your follicles time to recover from overstyling or trauma.
+For women, try wearing your hair down or naturally to cover patchy hair loss or hair thinning.
+This also gives your hair follicles time to recover from over-styling or trauma.